Pretty handwriting is not the ultimate. If you don’t have pretty handwriting – relax. It may just be a sign of individuality.

 This too, shows pretty handwriting which is pleasant to look at but holds little depth.

-The first observation is that this is weak handwriting.
+The first observation is that this is neat handwriting.
+Just look at the even baseline.
+But it is also weak handwriting.
 There is no strength in the strokes.

 There is a good sense of line in the capital D and particularly in the capital N of “Noticias.”
 But notice how the decorative element is too conservative to be really artistic.

-Also note the even base line and regular middle zone which indicate perfectionism.
+Also note how the even base line is almost like a ruler underlining the regular middle zone.

 Now take a look at the following handwriting:

 It really is dreadful!
-This is undoubtedly very ugly handwriting and it stands out in perfect contrast to pretty handwriting.
+This is undoubtedly very ugly handwriting and it stands out in perfect contrast to the pretty, neat handwriting we have just seen.

 Nevertheless, it shows individuality and strength of character.
 But it also shows many personality hang-ups.
 You may recognize it as the handwriting of Freud.